Manual Handling in Hospital Settings Understanding Injuries and Their Causes

 • Repetitive Movements: Repeating the same movements can cause cumulative trauma to muscles and joints.

-• Prolonged Duration: Extended periods of manual handling tasks can lead to fatigue, increasing injury risk.
+• Prolonged Duration: Extended periods of manual handling tasks can lead to fatigue, thereby increasing injury risk.

 2. Load-Related Factors